nhgritctran/PheTK/README.md

 This function is currently customized for the _All of Us_ Research Platform.
 It takes a cohort csv file and covariate selection as input, and generate a new cohort csv file with covariate data added as output.
-Input cohort data must have "person_id" column.
+Input cohort data must have a "person_id" column.

 For non-_All of Us_ platforms, a Google BigQuery dataset ID must be provided.

-In this example, we are adding age at last diagnosis event, sex at birth and 10 genetic PCs (provided by _All of Us_).
+In this example, we are adding age at the last diagnosis event, sex at birth, and 10 genetic PCs (provided by _All of Us_).
-These options were set to True (or 10 in case of first_n_pcs).
+These options were set to True (or 10 for first_n_pcs).

 The covariates shown in this example are currently supported by PheTK.
-Users should only change parameter value to True for covariates to be used in subsequent PheWAS.
-All parameters are set to False by default, i.e., user only need to specify parameters of interest as shown in the "short version".
+Users should only change the parameter value to True for covariates to be used in subsequent PheWAS.
+All parameters are set to False by default, i.e., users only need to specify parameters of interest as shown in the "short version"

 It is highly recommended that users should decide which covariates to use for the study based on their data, and it is perfectly fine to add or use their own covariate data if necessary.